xun2z/MinnowBoardMaxFirmware/Readme.md

 be listed as well in AudioSsdtUpdate.inf to be included and compiled as a .aml binary.

-To regenerate the binaries after code updates or addition of new files, use source MinnowFirmware.sh
+To regenerate the binaries after code updates or addition of new files:

+1. ./MinnowFirmwareSetup.sh to fetch all the required code and patches (this step is only needed once)
+2. ./build.sh tp recompile the EFI applcication and AML files

 This script was tested on Fedora 24 with Gcc 6.2.1 using the firmware version 0.93 (instructions at https://firmware.intel.com/projects/minnowboard-max )